The ExoGRAVITY survey: A K-band spectral library of giant exoplanet and brown dwarf companions: Results

 \section{Results}

-The main result from this paper is the ExoGRAVITY Spectral Library of giant exoplanet and brown dwarf companions (available on \href{https://doi.org/10.5281/zenodo.17294469}{Zenodo}).
-This publicly available database contains science-ready \textit{K}-band GRAVITY spectra of 39 substellar objects; our aim is to make high-level science products from GRAVITY available to the wider community.
-We also discuss a basic atmospheric characterization of all 39 objects in the library based solely on their medium-resolution ($R \sim 500$) GRAVITY spectra and an investigation of their evolutionary history in the following sections.
-The two companions for which high-resolution ($R \sim 4000$) GRAVITY spectra are available will be analyzed in separate publications by Ravet et al. in prep. (for $\beta$~Pic~b) and Kral et al. in prep. (for HD~206893~b).
+The main result from this paper is the ExoGRAVITY Spectral Library${}^\text{2}$ of giant exoplanet and brown dwarf companions.
+This publicly available database contains science-ready \textit{K}-band GRAVITY spectra of 39 substellar objects and aims to make high-level science products from GRAVITY available to the wider community.
+We also conduct a basic atmospheric characterization of all 39 objects in the library based solely on their medium resolution ($R \sim 500$) GRAVITY spectra and an investigation of their evolutionary history in the following Sections.
+The two companions for which high resolution ($R \sim 4000$) GRAVITY spectra are available will be analyzed in separate publications by Ravet et al. in prep. (for $\beta$~Pic~b) and Kral et al. in prep. (for HD~206893~b).